attilatorda/Shift-To-Middle_Array/README.md

 ## Features

-**-Amortized O(1) insertions & deletions at both ends**
+**-Amortized O(1) insertions and O(1) deletions at both ends**
 **-Fast random access (O(1))**
 **-Better cache locality than linked lists**
 **-Supports SIMD & parallel optimizations**
 **-Minimizes memory overhead and avoids fragmentation unlike std::deque** <br>
 **-Dynamic biasing for push-heavy workloads (#define BIAS_MULT)** <br>
 **-Manual shrink_to_fit() to reclaim unused memory** <br>
-**-Optional bounds checking** <br>
 **-Optional automatic shrinking**

 ## How It Works

-Traditional dynamic arrays often suffer from costly shifts when inserting at the front, and structures like std::deque rely on fragmented memory blocks to mitigate this.
-The Shift-To-Middle Array takes a different approach: it dynamically re-centers data during resizing, ensuring balanced space on both ends and minimizing copying — all while maintaining a contiguous memory layout.
+To overcome the costly front-insertions of dynamic arrays and the non-contiguous memory of linked lists, the Shift-To-Middle Array proactively re-balances its data.
+During a resize, it shifts the contents to the middle, ensuring ample room for growth on both ends and minimizing future copy operations, without sacrificing the performance benefits of contiguous memory.

 ## Time Complexity Comparison